XorgX304/masamangalternatibo/README.md

 - You can edit the Payload template in "maPayloadScript\payloadTemplate.au3" and update mA's current template by running the batch script "_updatePayloadTemplate.cmd"

 ## Update Log

+<b>v0.13.0</b>
+- Moved to Beta
+- Quotations are now properly escaped in the script
+- Changed license from dbad to GNU GPU v3

 <b>v0.12.2</b>
 - Implemented a 10s Timeout handler for the compiler (WaitForExit) to terminate or wait for the compiler incase of unresponsiveness